MJahangeerQureshi/QuestionGenerator/README.md

 ```
 {
-    "text": "Sample text for generating questions."
+    "input_text": "Sample text for generating questions."
 }
 ```

 This will return a JSON response with a list of generated questions:

 ```
+[
    {
-    "questions": [
-        "What is the sample text for generating questions?",
-        "What can be generated from sample text?",
-        "What is the purpose of generating questions from sample text?"
+      "Context" : "The Context for the Generated Question",
+      "Question" : "The Generated Question",
+      "Source" : "OpenAI API or T5 if OpenAI isnt available",
+   },
+   ....
 ]
-}
 ```

 ### Frontend

-After running the frontend, you can access the web app on `http://localhost:5000`.
-Simply enter some text into the input field and click the "Generate Questions" button.
+After running the frontend, you can access the web app on `http://localhost:9007`.
+Simply enter some text into the input field and click the "Auto Suggest Questions" button.
 The generated questions will be displayed below the input field.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the `LICENSE` file for more information.